Did you know that inflammation affects EVERY aspect of your dog’s health?

 Most of us have an idea what inflammation is, but what many of us don’t realize is that inflammation is a response from the immune system and often a normal part of the healing process, but it can also indicate bigger problems.

 You twist your ankle, it swells.
 Your dog decides to do battle with a bee and loses.
 The area of the sting becomes inflamed.

-Without the presence of inflammation, the body won’t heal!
+Without the presence of inflammation in Dogs, the body won’t heal!
 The above examples are short lived circumstances that typically require little more than an ice pack (if necessary) to reduce the inflammation.

-But, bigger problems occur when the inflammation becomes chronic due to health problems being left untreated, or because of directly bombarding the body with disease caused by pesticides and over vaccinating.
+But, bigger problems occur when the inflammation in dogs becomes chronic due to health problems being left untreated, or because of directly bombarding the body with disease caused by pesticides and over vaccinating.

 When your dog has a persistent health problem such as allergies, thyroid issues, arthritis, tooth decay, skin problems, whatever it may be, that means that chronic inflammation is present within the body and this can take time off of your dog’s life because of the effects of the constant inflammation.

 - Joint swelling (limping)

 - Muscle wasting (noticeably thin around the hips) or pain